Utkarsh1308/Utkarsh1308.github.io/_posts/2019-05-09-first-post.md

 This has been my life goal since my 1st year in College.
 I have seen many friends apply for this internship and I have seen both failures and successes.
 So I decided I would have a crack at this prestigious internship too!

-I didn't know a line of code till I came to college, where programming was all the craze.
+I didn't know how to write a line of code till I came to college.
+Here programming was all the craze.
 I quickly jumped into the bandwagon and python caught my interest.
 It was easy to learn but difficult to master.
 Even now after 2 years I still learn new things every now and then.

 During this time I also came to know about open source and GSoC.
 I didn't know how to start contributing.
 It looked overwhelming to me.
 I decided I would go to the GSoC homepage and have a look at the organizations from last year.
 I went to the github pages of the ones which looked interesting to me and thus began my journey in open source.